Ischemic colitis occurs when there is not enough blood flowing to the colon or large intestine. It can lead to stomach cramps and pain.

-Typically, follow-up colonoscopies are performed to check for healing and complications.
+Typically, a healthcare professional will perform a follow-up colonoscopy to check for healing and complications.

 Those with underlying medical conditions are more likely to need surgery.

 After taking a medical history, a doctor may order imaging tests to confirm a diagnosis and rule out other conditions.
-Imaging tests used to diagnose ischemic colitis include:
+Imaging tests that doctors use to diagnose ischemic colitis include:

-- Mesenteric angiogram.
-A mesenteric angiogram test uses X-rays to detect blockages inside the arteries that supply the intestines with blood.
+- Mesenteric angiogram: This test uses X-rays to detect blockages inside the arteries that supply the intestines with blood.

 Other diagnostic tests include:

-- Colonoscopy.
-A colonoscopy involves inserting a flexible tube into the rectum to the colon.
+- Colonoscopy: This involves inserting a flexible tube into the rectum to the colon.
 The tube has a light and a camera that allow the doctor to see images of the colon.

 Other complications include: